kuanyi-ng/raps/README.md

 and reporting the statistics back to the user.
 RAPS also has built-in plotting capabilities to generate plots of power and cooling at the end of simulation runs.
 An optional RAPS dashboard is also provided, which requires also running the RAPS server.
 Instructions for setup and usage are given below.
+An online documentation of ExaDigiT with a sub part concerning RAPS is also available [here](https://exadigit.readthedocs.io/en/latest/).

 ## Setup environment